wvwwvwwv/scalable-concurrent-containers/README.md

 let future_remove = treeindex.remove_if_async(&1, |v| *v == 2);
 ```

-Key-value pairs can be scanned.
+Entries can be scanned without acquiring any locks.

 ```rust
 use scc::ebr::Barrier;